-I’ve alread blogged about the need to be constantly reviewing and renewing your website content to improve your SEO page rankings.
-In this article I explore in detail why small businesses should be outsourcing their content marketing.
+I’ve already blogged about the need to be constantly reviewing and renewing your website content to improve your SEO page rankings.
+In this article, I explore in detail why small businesses should be outsourcing their content marketing.

 What is “Content Marketing”?

 This is website content designed to educate your audience without overtly “selling” to them.
 Things like factual articles, blogs and FAQ pages are all vital for engaging your site visitors, giving the impression that you’re an expert in your industry, and that you have more to offer than just your core products or services.
 The objective of this type of content is to generate leads, nurture your current customer base and cultivate relationships with your potential prospects.
 It’s also useful for improving awareness of your business and your brand.

 However, most small businesses don’t have the budget to recruit someone to produce and publish bespoke content, or even hire an agency to do so.
 And – as I’ve already cautioned against – as tempting as it is to copy or reproduce articles you’ve seen elsewhere, why would you want to just regurgitate someone else’s work?
 Although search engines like Google won’t exactly penalise you in page rankings if your content is duplicated or unoriginal, you run the risk that your page won’t get a look-in if other sites already have that content and getting traffic from it.